Last Updated: June 19, 2026

 - The file size differs significantly from the sizes listed in the table above, a size mismatch usually means a partial download, which will fail mid-flash.

 Do not skip this section.
-Most failed Tecno flashes happen because people rush the preparation steps.
+Most failed Tecno flashes come from rushing through the preparation steps.
 The VCOM driver installation is essential for the Tecno Spark 40C KM4k and other MediaTek devices.
 Windows may show the device in Device Manager and SP Flash Tool will still not detect it if the correct VCOM driver is not installed.

 We are using SP Flash Tool for this.
 For older devices, I recommend trying SP Flash Tool v5.1924 first.
 The newer versions of SP Flash Tool require a DA (Download Agent) file that older firmware packages do not include, and that is what causes the “Auth” errors you may have seen.
 If SP Flash Tool keeps asking for an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
 Download SP Flash Tool for Windows or SP Flash Tool for Linux and follow the steps below.
 The complete SP Flash Tool guide is also available if you need more detail.